schavesgm/hadfit/README.md

 to baryonic data.

 A simple script that utilises `hadfit` to extract the ground mass of different mesonic correlation functions is contained inside `scripts/`.
+Inside `scripts/`, a `.tar` file is included.
+This file contains a sample for reproducibility.
+Due to the huge size of the correlation function data, only one example is included.
+For more examples, email `sergiozteskate@gmail.com`.

 ## How to install the library.
 The library and its dependencies are manages by `poetry`; one can install `poetry` using the following